 A similar technology for mounting shields into heat exchange tubes existed in Russia as well, except for the sole difference that a shield for compression and fixation was pressed into a pre-drilled body of the main tube.
 Unfortunately, that process was highly labour-consuming and applicable only for tubes of large thickness.

-From 2010 onwards, after establishing the production of thin-wall shields and mastering technological particularities of the method, NORDWEG ZAO concluded a partnership with CTI Industries and launched the industrial use of this technology in Russia.
+From 2010 onwards, after establishing the production of thin-wall shields and mastering technological particularities of the method, NORDWEG JSC concluded a partnership with CTI Industries and launched the industrial use of this technology in Russia.

 For over more than 35 years of history, CTI Industries has restored over 7 000 000 heat exchange tubes of most various heat exchange machines starting with condensing plants of turbogenerators and water boilers at power stations and up to air coolers at refining plants all over the world.
-A significant part of those tubes has been restored in Russia by NORDWEG ZAO company.
+A significant part of those tubes has been restored in Russia by NORDWEG JSC company.